 5. Best World Lifestyle

 Best World Lifestyle (BWL) is a Singapore-based direct selling company established in 1990 by a team of doctors.
-The company focuses on premium skincare, personal care, nutritional supplements, and lifestyle products.
+It is one of the country’s oldest brands, establishing itself long before MLM became popular.

+BWL offers premium skincare, personal care, nutritional supplements, and lifestyle products.
 Today, the brand is ranked at #41 in the Direct Selling News Global 100 list.
 So how does a locally established company become a global name?
-By playing to its strengths and BWL has many.
+By playing to its strengths, BWL has many.

-The reason for its popularity is its reputation for delivering effective high quality skincare solutions, tailored to specific skin types and concerns.
+The reason for its popularity is its reputation for delivering effective skincare solutions, tailored to specific skin types and concerns.
 Its product line includes cleansers, toners, moisturizers, eye creams, lip balms, and even beauty devices.
 There is also an AI-powered skin analysis tool that offers personalized product recommendations.

 Thirdly, BWL presents its business opportunity as a platform to achieve personal and financial goals, which has captured the attention of entrepreneurial enthusiasts.